integr8ly/integreatly-operator/README.md

 ### ROSA Addon
-  If you installed RHOAM as an addon on a rosa cluster then you can uninstall it by  running the following command.
+  If you installed RHOAM as an addon on [ROSA](https://cloud.redhat.com/products/amazon-openshift) then you can uninstall it by running the following command.
 ```sh
 rosa uninstall addon \
 --cluster=${clusterName} managed-api-service -y